 An employer identification number (EIN) is a nine-digit number assigned by the IRS.
 It is used to identify the tax accounts of employers and certain others who have no employees.
 The IRS uses the number to identify taxpayers that are required to file various business tax returns.
 EINs are used by employers, sole proprietors, corporations, partnerships, non-profit associations, trusts, estates of decedents, government agencies, certain individuals, and other business entities.
 If you already have an EIN and the organization or ownership of your business changes, you may need to apply for a new number.
-For more information, refer to Do You Need an EIN on the IRS.gov website, Publication 1635 (PDF), Understanding Your EIN, or call 800-829-4933.
+For more information, refer to Do You Need an EIN on the IRS.gov website or Publication 1635 (PDF), Understanding Your EIN.

 Since May 21, 2012, to ensure fair and equitable treatment for all taxpayers, the IRS limits EIN issuance to one per responsible party per day.
 This limitation is applicable to all requests for EINs whether online, by fax or mail.
 We apologize for any inconvenience this may cause.

 There are three ways to apply for an EIN:

 - Fax, and